department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 <div class="va-introtext">

-Find out how to apply for VA Chapter 36 benefits to get free Veteran educational and career (or vocational) counseling services.
+Find out how to apply for VA Chapter 36 benefits to get free Veteran Educational and Career Counseling services.
 You may be eligible if you're leaving active service soon, if you've been discharged within the past year, or if you're the dependent of a Veteran.

 </div>